tannerjared/MRI_Guide/N4BiasFieldCorrection.md

 $ N4BiasFieldCorrection -d 3 -i ~/<subjDir>/n4.nii.gz -o ~/<subjDir>/n4.nii.gz -s 4 -b [200] -c [50x50x50x50,0.000001]
 $ N4BiasFieldCorrection -d 3 -i ~/<subjDir>/n4.nii.gz -o ~/<subjDir>/n4.nii.gz -s 2 -b [200] -c [50x50x50x50,0.000001]
 ```

+### Note

+This is the first step in the pipeline where I move from using just NIfTI files to zipped NIfTI (.nii.gz) files.
+Moving forward, some pipelines do not always accept NIfTI format and demand zipped NIfTI (.nii.gz).
+Although this isn't always going to be the case, using zipped NIfTI format has been the solution.